Tattoo Aftercare

 TATTOO AFTER CARE

-• Remove the bandage after one hour, two maximum.
-All wounds need to breathe if they are to heal properly.
+Remove the bandage (TIME DEPENDS ON BANDAGE TYPE) All wounds need to breathe if they are to heal properly.

-• Wash the tattoo using your fingertips or hand only.
+Wash the tattoo using your clean hands or a paper towel.
 Use a mild antibacterial soap and warm water.
 Take care to remove all traces of blood as this will cause scabbing.
 Do not scrub the tattoo with a washcloth during the two week healing period.
 Always gently pat the tattoo dry with a clean soft cloth or just let it air dry.